Curate Terms and Conditions

 ii.
 Termination for Cause.
 Your rights under this Agreement will terminate automatically if You fail to comply with any term(s) of this Agreement or if You use the Application or Third Party Applications for any illegal conduct.
 Curate reserves the right to terminate this Agreement or suspend your account at any time in case of unauthorized, or suspected unauthorized use of the Application or Third Party Applications whether in contravention of this Agreement or otherwise.

-7. Third Party Website, Other Users.
+8. Third Party Website, Other Users

 a.
 Third-Party Websites.
 Curate may provide links to Internet sites maintained by others (“Third Party Sites”).
 Curate has not reviewed all of the Third Party Sites linked to the Application and is not responsible for the content of, or any products and services offered on, such Third Party Sites.

 c.
 Release.
 You hereby release and forever discharge Curate (and our officers, employees, agents, successors, and assigns) from, and hereby waive and relinquish, each and every past, present and future dispute, claim, controversy, demand, right, obligation, liability, action and cause of action of every kind and nature (including personal injuries, death, and property damage), that has arisen or arises directly or indirectly out of, or that relates directly or indirectly to, the Application or Third Party Applications (including any interactions with, or act or omission of, other Application users, Third Party Applications (or their licensors) or any Third-Party Websites).
-IF You ARE A CALIFORNIA RESIDENT, You HEREBY WAIVE CALIFORNIA CIVIL CODE SECTION 1542 IN CONNECTION WITH THE FOREGOING, WHICH STATES: “A GENERAL RELEASE DOES NOT EXTEND TO CLAIMS WHICH THE CREDITOR DOES NOT KNOW OR SUSPECT TO EXIST IN HIS OR HER FAVOR AT THE TIME OF EXECUTING THE RELEASE, WHICH IF KNOWN BY HIM OR HER MUST HAVE MATERIALLY AFFECTED HIS OR HER SETTLEMENT WITH THE DEBTOR.”
+IF YOU ARE A CALIFORNIA RESIDENT, YOU HEREBY WAIVE CALIFORNIA CIVIL CODE SECTION 1542 IN CONNECTION WITH THE FOREGOING, WHICH STATES: “A GENERAL RELEASE DOES NOT EXTEND TO CLAIMS WHICH THE CREDITOR DOES NOT KNOW OR SUSPECT TO EXIST IN HIS OR HER FAVOR AT THE TIME OF EXECUTING THE RELEASE, WHICH IF KNOWN BY HIM OR HER MUST HAVE MATERIALLY AFFECTED HIS OR HER SETTLEMENT WITH THE DEBTOR.”

 a.
 Data Privacy for PII.
 Without limiting any prohibitions or obligations regarding the treatment of Personal Information, at all times during and after the Term of this Agreement, Curate shall use, handle, collect, maintain, and safeguard all Personal Information in accordance with the Privacy Policy and consistent with the requirements articulated in this Agreement, United States federal, provincial, and state privacy laws, regulations and rules (collectively, “Privacy Rules”) which may be in effect during the Term of this Agreement as it concerns the subject matter of this Agreement.
 Curate further acknowledges it alone is responsible for understanding and complying with its obligations under the Privacy Rules.
 If the PII includes any credit card or bank card information, Curate shall be responsible for complying with all applicable information security practices promulgated by the applicable federal, provincial, state, and municipal laws, regulations, and statutes pertaining to the acquisition, handling, and disposition of all such credit card information, and also by industry associations, including, but not limited to, the applicable standards of the Payment Card Industry Data Security Standard.

 b.
 Privacy Policy.
 Curate is committed to helping You safeguard Your privacy online.
-Review our Privacy Policy for details about how Curate collects, uses and discloses information connected with the Application and Third Party Applications.
+Review our Privacy Policy (https://curate.co/privacypolicy/) for details about how Curate collects, uses and discloses information connected with the Application and Third Party Applications.
 We will share your information with third parties only in the ways described in our Privacy Policy.
 Additionally, Curate may utilize analytic tools to help Curate understand how the Application or Third Party Applications are being used, including the frequency and duration of usage.
 To protect the anonymity of this information, we use an encryption technology to help ensure third parties can’t identify You personally.
 You can stop all collection of information by the Application by requesting to Curate to remove your Account.

-9. Your Representations to Curate.
 You represent and warrant that:

 a.
 You have the authority to bind Yourself to this Agreement;